Henry Devenish Harben: Early life

 He was the son of Henry Andrade Harben and the grandson of Sir Henry Harben who founded Prudential Assurance, Harben was educated at Eton College and Magdalen College, Oxford, before qualifying as a barrister.
-He married Agnes Helen Bostock.
+He married Agnes Helen Bostock in 1899.
 He stood unsuccessfully for the Conservative Party in Eye at the 1900 general election, but by 1902 had switched his affiliation to the Liberal Party.
 He stood for the Liberal Party in Worcester at the 1906 general election.
 Although he lost the election, he petitioned the election court on the grounds that supporters of the winner, George Henry Williamson, had engaged in widespread bribery.
 He won the case, but the seat was left vacant until a by-election in 1908, and the local Liberal Party adopted a new candidate.
 Harben next stood in Portsmouth at the December 1910 general election, but came bottom of the poll.

 Fabianism and women's suffrage

 By 1910, Harben had joined the Fabian Society, which published his pamphlet, "The Endowment of Motherhood".
 He was elected to the society's executive the following year, and was soon acting as its liaison with Clifford Allen's Inter-University Socialist Federation.
 Although at the time, Liberal Party members were permitted to hold office in the Fabian Society, it was affiliated to the Labour Party and the position of Liberals was a matter of ongoing debate.
 Late in 1911 he was selected to be Liberal candidate in the Liberal held seat at Barnstaple, the sitting Liberal MP having decided to contest another seat.
 Harben was a vocal supporter of women's suffrage, he resigned from the Liberals in 1912, stating that he could not remain a member while the party, he claimed, persecuted suffragettes.
 Following this, he was appointed to the board of the Daily Herald newspaper, and became treasurer of The Men’s Political Union for Women’s Enfranchisement.

-Harben gave both financial and practical support to the Women's Social and Political Union (WSPU) in the run-up to World War I, providing accommodation for Annie Kenney on her release from prison, and making the same offer to leading figures in the movement.
+Harben gave both financial and practical support to the Women's Social and Political Union (WSPU) in the run-up to World War I, providing accommodation, at Newland Park for Annie Kenney, Emmeline Pankhurst and Flora Drummond on their releases from prison.
 He also provided £50 funding annually to Sylvia Pankhurst's East London Federation of Suffragettes.
 He also began funding labour movement publications, giving enough money to the Daily Herald that it was able to purchase its own printing press and remain open, and being one of a small group who funded the setting up of the New Statesman.

 Harben and his wife, Agnes Harben, attended the International Woman Suffrage Alliance conference in 1913.
 Agnes was active in the WSPU, but left the following year, while Harben left the Men's Political Union, Agnes becoming a founder member of the United Suffragists.
 Despite this, Harben visited Christabel Pankhurst in Paris to inform her that she could rely on his financial support on matters relating to women's suffrage.